hidglobal/digitalpersona-access-management-services/docs/wes.md

 ### Return values

 JSON representation of object of Attribute class will be returned if the call succeeds.
-For details on the Attribute class, see the topic Attribute class on page 29.
+For details on the Attribute class, see the [Attribute class](#attribute-class topic.

 ### Examples
 Below is an example of a URL which can be used to POST a GetUserAttribute request.